 His other legislative priorities focus on creating economic opportunity for all, transportation infrastructure and congestion relief, affordable housing, maintaining a balanced budget with a rainy day fund, as well as clean tech and nurturing our innovation economy as Chair of the Select Committee on Biotechnology and membership in the Tech Caucus.

 A 4th generation Californian and San Mateo County native, Kevin graduated from Junipero Serra High School, received a B.A. in Communications from the University of San Francisco, and a Master's degree in Public Administration (M.P.A.) from San Francisco State University.
 Kevin also completed the Harvard University's Kennedy School of Government Leadership for the 21st Century Program.

 Kevin served on the South San Francisco City Council from 2007 - 2012, serving as Mayor in 2011.
 His background also includes serving as district director for then-State Senator Jackie Speier (now Congresswoman) and as political director for his father, former State Assemblymember Gene Mullin.

 As an entrepreneur, Kevin created KM2 Communications—a multimedia production business in South San Francisco.
 He has produced numerous documentaries and public affairs programming seen on local television, and has hosted various programs on Peninsula-TV Channel 26.

 In 2016 Kevin received the John F Foran Legislator of the Year Award from the Metropolitan Transportation Commission for the passage of AB 516, which will modernize California’s system of getting license plates on vehicles at the point of sale, increasing public safety and eliminating toll evasion.

-He lives in South San Francisco with his wife, Jessica Stanfill Mullin, twin boys, and their rescue beagle, Sunshine.
+He lives in South San Francisco with his wife, Jessica Stanfill Mullin, and their twin boys.